A great experience. Wonderful country and wonderful people.

 We met at Digger's Rest Station in the Kimberley in 2008 whilst helping out on a Digger's Rest Horse Trek.
 We agreed that this unique location in the remote Kimberley fosters creativity, confidence, community and friendship.
 We already knew Digger's had great appeal for horse riders but soon realised that artists, photographers, writers and all kinds of creatives would love it too.

 We have a long association with the owners of Digger's Rest Station, Roderick and Alida Woodland.
 We have helped them guide many a horse trek and share their passion for the area.
 We get a kick out of seeing people have the time of their lives when they come here, experiencing new things and enjoying the freedom to be themselves.

 We bring our knowledge and love of the Kimberley region together with our network of locals and creative professionals to provide an experience for travellers who crave a bit of adventure, a challenge and a journey of discovery.
 This is a holiday for people who care less about mainstream, commercial, resort luxury and more about something different where they can experience new things and feel part of something larger.

 Where are we located?

 The Kimberley is the final frontier of wilderness in the far north of Australia.
-We base ourselves on a cattle station 40kms from Wyndham and 130kms from Kununurra in the top north east corner of Western Australia.
+We base ourselves on a cattle station 40kms from Wyndham (130kms from Kununurra) in the top NE corner of Western Australia.
 For more information on finding your way to the Kimberley, click here.